Blog

 “Usage was great during a growth market because customers were being billed across multiple usage tiers and then getting charged for overages,” says Randy.
 He then added, “But in a down market, what we see in this data is that you are susceptible to quick shifts in market trends.
 And if you don’t have that subscription invoicing base to hold onto customers and demonstrate value, relying strictly on usage-based billing can be very volatile.”

-Maxio Institute's chart of H1 2023 Annualized Growth Rates
+Maxio Institute H1 2023 Annualized Growth Rates

 Customer acquisition efficiency metrics: What’s driving sustainable growth for SaaS companies?